goodreasonai/abbey/README.md

 Running Abbey with `./run.sh` is recommended; you may need to use `sudo ./run.sh` if your setup requires superuser privileges to run `docker-compose`.
 That's it.

 If you would like to run Abbey in development mode (i.e. because you're trying to contribute to Abbey), use the `--dev` flag.
 If you're switching between dev and prod builds, use the `--build` flag to rebuild the containers.
+You may also need to delete the `frontend-next` and `frontend-node-modules` volumes so that they are properly rebuilt.

 If you'd like to use `docker-compose` directly, you might want to use the environment variable `BUILD_ENV=prod` (or dev).
 If you're allowing Abbey to send emails, use also `--profile email`